• AMS GP page

-Working as a general practitioner for an Aboriginal Medical Service (AMS), Aboriginal Controlled Community Health Service (ACCHS) or in the Indigenous Health specialism can be an extremely rewarding pathway.
+Working as a General Practitioner for an Aboriginal Medical Service (AMS), Aboriginal Controlled Community Health Service (ACCHS) or in the Indigenous Health specialism can be an extremely rewarding pathway.

 Because Ochre Recruitment grew out of the need for doctors in rural areas, we have always had a genuine affection and respect for those doctors who do offer their care and expertise to Australian Indigenous people and help to close the health gap in Australia.